Albert Einstein said that compound interest is the eighth wonder of the world.

 The magic is in the small and CONSISTENT progress made every day.

-You spend 20+ years not exercising or paying attention to what you’re eating and once you decide to lose weight or make healthier choices; if you don’t see results in two weeks you’re ready to quit!
+You spend 20+ years not exercising or paying attention to what you’re nutrition and once you decide to lose weight or make healthier choices; if you don’t see results in two weeks you’re ready to quit!

 Patience.
 One percent a day.

 You are working on changing your behaviors, your lifestyle.
 This will take time.

 Starting an exercise program, following a plan to lose weight and get healthy is something that will benefit you for decades in numerous ways.

 It will take time.
 And it will be worth the effort.

 To give you some perspective, a healthy, sustainable weight loss goal is 1 pound per week, or 1% body fat each month.
 That could be 50 pounds and 10% body fat or more in a year!
 AMAZING RESULTS!